Purchases made through links may earn us a small commission, at no extra cost to you.

 It was unlike any mountain path we had walked before.
 Thousands of vermilion coloured torii gates lined the way, sheltering us from the forests of sacred Mount Inari.

-On and on we walked, through the seemingly never-ending tunnel of gates of Kyoto’s Fushimi Inari Shrine.
+On and on we walked, through the seemingly never-ending tunnel of gates at Kyoto’s Fushimi Inari Shrine.

 The further we walked, the older and less dense the gates became.
 Torii that were once shiny and bright, have dulled and weathered over time.